 Please – Kerekere (kerry-kerry)

-If there’s one thing to learn from Fiji, it’s that a smiling face and a kind heart is something to strive for.
+If there’s one thing to learn from Fiji, it’s that a smiling face and a kind heart are something to strive for.

 Everyone says hello, smiles and greets you with open doors; It’s a beautiful thing.